 Feel like dessert, but don’t want to get kicked out of ketosis?
 One of the tastiest ways to fuel your body and stay on track is with these yummy and chewy protein cookies.

-It’s a fact that most people have a hard time adding more protein to their diet.
+It’s true that most people have a hard time adding more protein to their diet.
 Amino acids from protein are the building blocks of muscles, tissues, and connective tissues — basically your entire body.

-Whether you’re a gym rat or just want to make sure you’re maintaining muscle mass as you age, you might want to consider adding some protein powder, or in this case — chocolate chip protein cookies to your weekly meal plan.
+Whether you’re a gym regular or want to make sure you’re maintaining muscle mass as you age, you might want to consider adding some protein powder — or, in this case, chocolate chip protein cookies — to your weekly meal plan.

-The whey protein powder in this recipe supplies 4 grams of protein per cookie, so you can enjoy guilt-free.
+The whey protein powder in this recipe supplies 4 grams of protein per cookie so that you can enjoy this snack guilt-free.

 So whip up some of this high-protein cookie dough, and fill your kitchen with the delectable scent of chocolate chip cookies.

 These chocolate chip cookies are: